From Static Designs to Dynamic Experiences

 |---|---|

-| Agentic Capabilities | True multi-agent scenarios – agents collaborate in their natural, unstructured modalities, even without shared memory, tools, or context. |
+| Agentic Capabilities | True multi-agent scenarios: agents collaborate in their natural, unstructured modalities, even without shared memory, tools, or context. |

-| Existing Standards | Built on HTTP, SSE (Server-Sent Events), and JSON-RPC.
-Integration into existing IT stacks is thereby significantly simplified. |
+| Existing Standards | Built on HTTP, SSE (Server-Sent Events), and JSON-RPC, which makes integration into existing IT stacks far simpler. |

 | Enterprise Security | Enterprise authentication and authorisation with parity to OpenAPI authentication schemes. |

-| Long-Running Tasks | Support for everything from quick tasks to in-depth research over hours or days – with real-time feedback. |
+| Long-Running Tasks | Handles everything from quick tasks to in-depth research spanning hours or days, with real-time feedback throughout. |

-| Modality Agnostic | Not limited to text – supports various modalities including audio and video streaming. |
+| Modality Agnostic | Not limited to text: supports a range of modalities, including audio and video streaming. |

 Practical Example: Recruiting Workflow